 An autonomous coding loop that cannot satisfy its feedback signal except by being correct turns out to be a useful construct.
 This post is what happens when we wire one to a formal verifier, with three boundaries in place to make accidental cheating impossible, and run fourteen exercises through it.

 The previous four posts in this series tightened the feedback signal that an autonomous coding loop runs against.
 First plain tests.
-Then mutation testing, to check that the tests caught real bugs.
-Then a separate auditor, so the loop could not grade itself.
-Then integration contracts, to close the gap between green tests and observable correctness.
+Then mutation testing.
+Then a separate auditor.
+Then integration contracts.
 Each step closed a hole through which a wrong loop could still pass.

 A formal verifier is the limit of that progression.
 It is a feedback signal the agent cannot satisfy except by either weakening the specification or actually being correct.
 The methodology here is the rule that closes the first path: no spec weakening, audited at three boundaries, on every commit.
 The empirical question is whether the loop can still produce verified code under that constraint, and whether the methodology holds up when probed for cheats, for proof discovery, for proof invention, and on tasks we did not design.

-We picked Verus, because it operates on real Rust rather than on a custom language.
+We picked Verus because it operates on real Rust.
 The original calibration was three exercises: a sorted binary search, a fixed-capacity append-only log with a frame property, and a Byzantine quorum check whose spec talks about mathematical set cardinality but whose implementation has to walk a Vec.
-The methodology then carried through eleven more exercises across four extension tracks: BFT primitives, multi-module Verus, composing the primitives into a small system, and deliberate discovery and invention tests of the proof process itself.
+The methodology then carried through eleven more exercises across four extension tracks (BFT primitives, multi-module Verus, composing the primitives, discovery and invention tests).
 An external-validity probe against Microsoft’s VeruSAGE-Bench landed last.

 The setup